-Following Lincoln’s assassination, the greenbacks were pulled from circulation and the American people were forced to go back to an economy, based on bank notes, borrowed at interest from the private bankers.
+Lincoln was assassinated and the greenbacks were pulled from circulation.
+The American people were once again forced to go back to an economy, based on bank notes, borrowed at interest from the private bankers.

 In 1910, seven powerful men, representing the Rothschild, Rockefeller, J.P.
 Morgan and the Warburg banking families met in Jekyll island, off the coast of Georgia.
 They forged plans for the creation of the 3rd Bank of the United States.
 However, this time they decided to give it the name Federal Reserve.